-Dr. Shaye specializes in aesthetic and reconstructive surgery of the face, head, and neck.
-This includes aesthetic procedures such as facelift, blepharoplasty, and browlift.
+Dr. David Shaye specializes in aesthetic and reconstructive surgery of the face, head, and neck.
+This includes aesthetic procedures such as a facelift, blepharoplasty, or browlift.
 Dr. Shaye is experienced in rebuilding all parts of the face from skin cancer (Moh's) surgery to birth deformities of the lips, nose, and ears.
-He offers a wide range of options for facial reconstruction after car accidents and injuries of the bones of the face, which include the spectrum of free tissue transfer to scar management.
+He offers a wide range of options for facial reconstruction after car accidents and injuries of the bones of the face, which include the spectrum from free tissue transfer to scar management.
 Rhinoplasty and improvement of the appearance and function of the nose are also important aspects of his practice.

-Dr. Shaye focuses his research on global surgery, or the delivery of surgical services to areas with limited resources.
+Dr. Shaye focuses his research on global surgery (the delivery of surgical services to areas with limited resources).
 Specific research interests include cleft lip and palate, burden of disease assessment, and mobile phone technology to improve surgical follow-up.
 Dr. Shaye regularly performs surgery for children with cleft lip and palate deformities in Zimbabwe, provided medical relief in the Philippines after Typhoon Yolanda, and participates in a teaching partnership with the Ministry of Health in Rwanda.
 He has volunteered extensively in Malawi, Bhutan, Dominica, and Guatemala.

 Read Dr. Shaye's article on his experiences teaching local surgeons in Africa, A Face-Lift In Boston, A New Jaw In Rwanda: One Surgeon’s Global Perspective, which was published on WBUR - CommonHealth.

 Update on outcomes research for cleft lip and palate.
 Shaye D. Curr Opin Otolaryngol Head Neck Surg.
 2014 May 28.